Understanding cancellation policies and refunds

 Here is an example of one possible cancellation policy:

-The most strict cancellation policy would be non-refundable deposits and balances with long cancellation windows.
+The strictest cancellation policy would be non-refundable deposits and balances with long cancellation windows.
 This is not very common.
-The most lenient policy would be always refundable deposits and balances, which means you'd get a full refund regardless of when you cancel.
+The most lenient policy would be always-refundable deposits and balances, meaning you’d get a full refund regardless of when you cancel.
 This, too, is uncommon.
-The most common cancellation policy is usually a non-refundable deposit and an always-refundable balance.

 GigSalad’s service fee is always non-refundable if you are the one who chooses to cancel the booking.

-Note: If a cancellation policy states a refundable deposit or balance within a certain cancellation window, and you book the vendor and make your payment after that window has already closed, that payment will be non-refundable if you cancel.
+Note: If a cancellation policy states a refundable deposit or balance within a certain cancellation window, and you book the provider and make your payment after that window has already closed, that payment will be non-refundable if you cancel.
 For example, if the policy says the balance is refundable if you cancel within 7 days of the event, but you book them just 4 days before the event, that balance will not be refunded if you cancel.

 Refunds